cmayer/MitoGeneExtractor/README.md

 **-e, --exonerate_program:** Name of the exonerate program in the system path OR the path to the exonerate program including the program name.
 Default: exonerate.
 (Not required)

 **-n, --numberOfBpBeyond:** Specifies the number of base pairs that are shown beyond the exonerate alignment.
 A value of 0 means that the sequence is clipped at the point the exonerate alignment ends.
 Values of 1 and 2 make sense, since exonerate does not consider partial matches of the DNA to the amino acid sequence, so that partial codons would always be clipped, even if the additional base pairs would match with the expected amino acid.
 Values >0 lead to the inclusion of sequence segments that do not align well with the amino acid sequence and have to be treated with caution.
-They might belong to chimera, numts, or other problematic sequences.
+They might belong to chimeras, numts, or other problematic sequences.
 Larger values might be included e.g. if problematic sequences with a well matching seed alignment are of interest.
 CAUTION: Bases included with this option might not be aligned well or could even belong to stop codons!
 They should be considered as of lower quality compared to other bases.
 Bases that are added with this option are added as lower case characters to the output alignment file.
 A sequence coverage of bases not belonging to these extra bases can be requested with the --minSeqCoverageInAlignment_uppercase option.
 Default: 0.
 Type: integer.
 (Not required)

 **-c, --consensus_file:** If this option is specified, a consensus sequence of all aligned reads is written to the file with the specified name.
 Normally, this is the intended output.
 Default: No consensus is written, since no good default output file is known.
 (Not required)

 **-t, --consensus_threshold:** This option modifies the consensus threshold.
-Default: 0.7 which corresponds to 70%.
+Default: 0.7 which corresponds to 70% nucleotide agreement required to be incorporated in the consensus sequence.
 Type: Decimal number.
 (Not required)

 **-D, --includeDoubleHits:** Include reads with two alignment results found by exonerate.
 Default: No. (Not required)

 **-G, --includeGap:** Include reads which aligned with a gap.
 Default: No. (Not required)

 **-F, --includeFrameshift:** Include reads which aligned with a frameshift.
-Default: false.
 The number of reads excluded is listed at the end of the output.
 If this number is particularly large, the problem should be investigated.
 Default: No. (Not required)

 **-f, --frameshift_penalty** The frameshift penalty passed to exonerate.
 Default: -9.
 Higher values lead to lower scores and by this can have the following effects: (i) hit regions are trimmed since trimming can lead to a better final alignment score, (ii) they can also lead to excluding a read as a whole if the final score is too low and trimming does lead to a higher score.
 The default of the exonerate program is -28.
-A value of -9 (or other values lower than -28) lead to more reads in which the best alignment has a frameshift.
+A value of -9 (or other values higher than -28) lead to more reads in which the best alignment has a frameshift.
 In order to remove reads that do not align well, one can use a smaller frameshift penalty and then exclude hits with a frameshift, see -F option).
 (Not required)

 **-C, --genetic_code:** The number of the genetic code to use in exonerate, if this step is required.
 Default: 2, i.e. vertebrate mitochondrial code.
 (Type: integer).
 [See genetic code list at NCBI.](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
 (Not required but recommended). ** A misspecification of the genetic code leads to unusable results.
 Make sure the default is correct, or specify the genetic code.**